FredKSchott/rollup-plugin-polyfill-node/readme.md

 - tls∆
 - fs˚
 - crypto˚
+- perf_hooks˚ - **New:* just an empty shim for now, but would love help building a true polyfill!*

 † the http and https modules are actually the same and don't differentiate based on protocol